 During an eye exam, an eye doctor reviews your medical history and completes a series of tests to determine the health of your eyes.
 The information from an eye exam may lead to medical procedures or prescriptions.
 Eye examinations should take place periodically as follows:

 |before age 3||All children should have their eyes checked before age three.
 If there is family history of childhood vision problems, or if the child has a wandering, crossed, or other eye problem, his/her eyes should be checked earlier.|

-- African Americans are at 8 to 9 times greater risk for glaucoma than Caucasians.
+- African Americans are at eight to nine times greater risk for glaucoma than Caucasians.

 - Persons with diabetes are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts, and should have eye examinations every year.